awemorris/PlayfieldEngine/README.md

 	      - Linux: Tested on Ubuntu 22.04, 24.04 (X11 required)
     - Unity Plugin build is not included in this Quick Start.
 Use the CMake presets named `unity-*`.
     - A full build takes 10 seconds using 10 cores.

-### 2. Run a game script

-- Place the sample game files alongside the binary, i.e., `playfield.exe`, `Playfield.app`, or `playfield`.
-    - E.g., `cp samples/rush/* build/`
-- Run the app.
-    - Windows: Double click the `playfield.exe` file.
-    - macOS: Double click the `Playfield.app` icon.
-    - Linux: Run `./playfield` on the terminal.

-### 3. Explore more features

-- See the [Getting Started](docs/mkdocs-en/docs/gettingstarted.md) page for the overview.
-- See the [Full Documentation](docs/mkdocs-en/docs/index.md) for the details.

 ---